jmankoff/interaction/assignments/menu-report.md

 experiment take place?*

 **Participants:** *Describe your participants (without identifying them).
 How were they recruited?
 How many were there?
+Were they consented?
 You can also add some optional information such as: What was there average age?
 What genders were present?
 How experienced were they with android?*